devChuk/devchuk.github.io/_posts/2017-12-10-the-notebook-is-now-live.md

 And that’s why this blog's name is the NOTEBOOK.
 It's an online place of my writing—an online version of my physical notebook.
 It's a personal challenge as well as a way to improve my writing.
 I also plan to share things I've written before from my physical notebook.

-If you're interested in this website's design and implementation, I'll write it all in next week's post!
+If you're interested in this website's design and implementation, I'll write it all in a couple weeks!
 Currently, I'm using four tools to write my posts:

 - a [custom Markdown editor](http://www.brianch.uk/writing/) built by [Joseph Ernest](https://github.com/josephernest/writing)
 - the [iA Writer mobile](https://ia.net/writer/) app is useful for writing on the go.